Reconstruction of tensor categories of type $G_2$

 A graphical description of the tensor category $\U_q$ of representations of the Drinfeld-Jimbo quantum group of type $G_2$ was given by Kuperberg \cite{Ku2}, and further studied in \cite{MPS} and \cite{MST}.
 It exploits the existence of a nontrivial morphism $\tau: V\to V^{\otimes 2}$ in such categories.
 We give a brief description of it here, based on the presentation in \cite{MST}, Definition 2.15.
 Moreover, we make precise how one can get the description in terms of trivalent graphs from our braid representations.
 We use this to give an alternative proof of Theorem \ref{classification-theorem}, and to make the situation precise when $q^2$ is a root of unity.

 We start out with a preliminary category $\tilde\G(q)$ whose objects are the non-negative integers.
-The morphisms are given by graphs generated by the usual braiding graph $\st$ and duality graphs $\cup$ and $\cap$, as well as trivalent graphs $\tt$ and $\tt^t$, see below.
+The morphisms are given by graphs generated by the usual braiding graph $\st$ (for a chosen over- or undercrossing) and duality graphs $\cup$ and $\cap$, as well as trivalent graphs $\tt$ and $\tt^t$, see below.
 Then $\Hom(m,n)$ is given by all linear combinations of such graphs which connect $m$ lower vertices with $n$ upper vertices, subject to a number of relations, see \cite{MST}, Definition 2.15.
 Several of these relations will also appear below.
 As usual, the concatenation of morphisms $\ft\circ \gt$ is given by stacking the graph $\ft$ on top of the graph $\gt$.
-The category $\G(q)$ is then defined as the Karoubian envelope, whose objects are idempotents in $\End(n)$ for all $n\in \N$.
+The category $\G(q)$ is defined as the Karoubian envelope, whose objects are idempotents in $\End(n)$ for all $n\in \N$.
 We then have